-GLOBAL ART HISTORY LECTURES
+GLOBAL ART HISTORY 2025

-Inspiration for artists, practitioners, craftspeople, conservators,
+for All: artists, practitioners, craftspeople, conservators,

 students of art history, travellers, readers, thinkers,